Karma-Tech-Consulting/full-cirriculum/README.md

  * http://stackoverflow.com/users/3100494/j-dizzle?tab=profile

 The idea is basically expose them to real world problems, and have them submit the code on github; teach them how to them how to ask questions on stack overflow, how to read the javascript console and interpret error messages, HTTP communication, the difference between backend and frontend, recommending IDEs, all during skype calls to supplement the exposure to acquire their own solutions for their given assignments, and practice speaking technical language.

+___

+And this list is subject to change as the end of this cirriculum is completed, for example, javascript best practives only level 1 is free and other courses and othe suggestions like udacity and coursera are not listed, and nothing paid is listed, but they would in most instances be listed chronologically after the files listed in this readme file right now.